Discover more from Fresh Economic Thinking

 When we ask questions about the timing of investment in machines we can more sharply distinguish between the division of labour and capital hypotheses.
 If it was only after the machines were introduced that labour was divided in a particular way, then that is evidence for the capital hypothesis.
 If labour was divided into 18 tasks prior to the investment in machines, achieving the same tasks in the absence of tools, then the division of labour hypothesis holds.

-Indeed, the prediction of the capital investment hypothesis is that labour task specialisation responds to capital investments in either direction - either with division of labour, or consolidation of tasks by a single labourer.
+Indeed, the prediction of the capital investment hypothesis is that labour task specialisation responds to capital investments in either direction—either with more division of labour, or consolidation of tasks by a single labourer.

 Like many stories in economics, the division of labour as a productivity-enhancer has been approached far too narrowly.
-There are many of economic lessons in the story of the pin factory, and if we probed deeper we could understand more about what considerations determine the boundaries of firms, and why firms are internally not-structured around market principles.
+There are many economic lessons in the story of the pin factory, and if we probed deeper we could understand more about what considerations determine the boundaries of firms, why firms are internally not-structured around market principles, and other important questions about how we coordinate productive activities.
 But a structured approach to economic inquiry is required to turn Smith’s pin factory into a useful learning tool.
 The same applies to other stories, like economists favourite Robinson Crusoe story about specialisation and equilibrium.
 But that will have to wait for another time.